piedisporchi/piedisporchi/README.md

-AB PONYTOWN: feel free to interact !! i might be afk most of the time (whisper if away status, i will answer asap.
+AB PONYTOWN: feel free to interact n sit w me !! i might be afk most of the time (whisper if away status, i will answer asap.

 -> i draw pony ocs for free (just ask!!)